nishedcob/nishedcob.github.io/index.md

 #### **CIDSecure,** Loja, Ecuador — *Principal Systems Deployment Architect*
 ##### November 2016 - October 2017
-In charge of architecture deployments to all servers related to project MUBER.
+In charge of architecture in deployments to all servers related to project MUBER.

 #### **CIDSecure,** Loja, Ecuador — *Principal Systems Administrator*
 ##### November 2016 - October 2017